 Selecting a home electricity plan seems like it should be easy, but the different energy plan options make it more complicated.
-Depending on your area, searching for “electricity plans near me” or “electricity plans in my area” can shield several results.
+Depending on your area, searching for “electricity plans near me” or “electricity plans in my area” can yield several results.
 Different energy plans will have unique pros and cons, some of which may work better or worse for you, depending on your energy needs, budget, and other factors.

 Understanding the various options for energy plans, as well as recognizing how you use electricity, can help you choose the best, cheapest energy plan for you and your family.
 Below are five common types of electricity plans: